nixworks/public/news/2006/01/13/index.md

 ##### CIA
 ### [ The U.S. CIA attempts to kill Ayman al-Zawahiri by bombing Damadola, Pakistan, a village near the Afghanistan border.
 The attack kills at least 18 people: eight men, five women and five children.
 Anonymous U.S. government sources claim he was invited to a feast in the village, but did not attend. ](/news/2006/01/13/the-u-s-cia-attempts-to-kill-ayman-al-zawahiri-by-bombing-damadola-pakistan-a-village-near-the-afghanistan-border-the-attack-kills-at-l.md)
-_Context: Ayman al-Zawahiri, CIA, Afghanistan, recent U.S. air strike, Pakistan_
+_Context: CIA, Afghanistan, Pakistan, recent U.S. air strike, Ayman al-Zawahiri_

 ##### Augustine Volcano
 ### [ Augustine Volcano in Alaska has erupted five times in the past three days, the first eruptions in nearly two decades.
 The island is uninhabited. ](/news/2006/01/13/augustine-volcano-in-alaska-has-erupted-five-times-in-the-past-three-days-the-first-eruptions-in-nearly-two-decades-the-island-is-uninhab.md)